JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Which of the following statements are true about a self learning switch?

-- ```A self-learning switch will age-out (forget) a self-learned association of a MAC address x and switch port y if it doesn’t see a frame with MAC address x incoming on switch port y after some amount of time.```
+- &#x1F449;```A self-learning switch will age-out (forget) a self-learned association of a MAC address x and switch port y if it doesn’t see a frame with MAC address x incoming on switch port y after some amount of time.```
-- ```A self learning switch associates the source MAC address on an incoming frame with the port on which it arrived, and stores this matching in a table.
+- &#x1F449;```A self learning switch associates the source MAC address on an incoming frame with the port on which it arrived, and stores this matching in a table.
 The switch has now learned the port that leads to that MAC address.```
-- ```A self-learning switch frees a network manager from a least one configuration task that might be associated with managing a switch```
+- &#x1F449;```A self-learning switch frees a network manager from a least one configuration task that might be associated with managing a switch```
 - A self-learning switch never forgets a self-learned association of a MAC address x and switch port y.